Hazelfire/Tutoring/WillRofe.md

 I can't think of many good explanations of piecewise functions that would be better than you looking at examples and websites on your own.
 Good luck!

+### Notes from the 7th of May
+Good to hear that your SAC went well!

+Doing really well!